 Honestly, I have struggled a lot in this area.
 I want to say if I could do this, you can do it too.

 [click_to_tweet tweet=”‘Cooking is one of the great gifts you can give to those you love’ -Ina Garten.” quote=”‘Cooking is one of the great gifts you can give to those you love’ -Ina Garten.”]

 Here is a brief story

 My mom made every meal from scratch but I never realized the importance of home-cooked food.

 After marriage, my husband and I ate out most of the time.
-Since I hated being in the kitchen cutting veggies, kneading the dough, making gravies, etc., Instead, I liked watching TV or surfing the internet.
+Since I hated being in the kitchen cutting veggies, kneading the dough, making curries, etc., Instead, I loved watching TV or surfing the internet.

 We were spending twice, firstly on the restaurant/packaged food, and then the medical bills.
 Things were getting worse day by day.

 At this point, I decided to change our lifestyle.
 I took cooking seriously, I learned from my mom how she cooks from scratch and followed her.